 Fuel economy tax policies in the United States do not operate in isolation.
 By all accounts, Corporate Average Fuel Economy standards are the most important policy influencing fuel economy in the United States.
 CAFE standards require each automaker to maintain a minimum average fuel economy in each model year.
 Automakers who fail to meet the minimum are subject to fines.
 Automakers who greatly exceed the minimum standard are not incentivized by the program at all, since the standard is not binding for them.
-But, for those near the standard, the policy causes automakers to boost fuel economy of existing models.
-In practice, the domestic automakers appear to be bound by these minimum standards, whereas Asian automakers have a significant cushion and most European automakers fail to comply and instead pay fines.1

-For firms bound by the standard, a fuel economy tax may have no net impact on fleet fuel economy, even if it causes the automaker to sell fewer taxed (or more subsidized) vehicles.
-To see how, imagine an automaker who makes only three vehicles, named for their fuel economy-the Guzzler (which has fuel economy below the standard), the Standard (which has fuel economy equal to the standard), and the Hybrid (which has fuel economy above the standard).
+But, for those near the standard, the policy causes automakers to boost fuel economy either by changing the mix of vehicles sold or by boosting the fuel economy of existing models.
+In practice, the domestic automakers appear to be bound by these minimum standards, whereas Asian automakers have a significant cushion and most European automakers fail to comply and instead pay fines.1 economy, even if it causes the automaker to sell fewer taxed (or more subsidized) vehicles.
+To see how, imagine an automaker who makes only three vehicles, named for their fuel economy - the Guzzler (which has fuel economy below the standard), the Standard (which has fuel economy equal to the standard), and the Hybrid (which has fuel economy above the standard).
 To comply with CAFE, some minimum number of Hybrids must be sold for each Guzzler.
-If the CAFE constraint is binding on the firm, this means that the firm is selling this minimum ratio of Hybrids to Guzzlers-it would like to sell more Guzzlers but it is constrained by the regulation.
+If the CAFE constraint is binding on the firm, this means that the firm is selling this minimum ratio of Hybrids to Guzzlers - it would like to sell more Guzzlers but it is constrained by the regulation.
 In this situation, the CAFE constraint creates an implicit subsidy for Hybrids and an implicit tax on Guzzlers.